 As you can see from the results, the Google Keyword Planner will provide an indication of average monthly searches for the keywords you input, as well as the expected cost per click as a low and high range.

-It will also suggest additional keywords related to your search, displayed under Keyword Ideas, as well as an invitation to Broaden Your Search with additional keywords which Google will use to provide additional suggestions.
-The Refine Keywords tool also makes it possible to create a more detailed search, for example by adding brand names or product types, and helps to group your keywords for easier review.
-By looking through the keyword ideas, you’ll be able to select those you feel you’d like to compete for within your campaigns.
+It will also suggest additional keywords related to your search, displayed under Keyword Ideas, and an invitation to Broaden Your Search with additional keywords, which Google will use to provide additional suggestions.
+The Refine Keywords tool also makes it possible to create a more detailed search, for example, by adding brand names or product types, and helps to group your keywords for easier review.
+By looking through the keyword ideas, you can select those you feel you’d like to compete for within your campaigns.

-Still within Google’s Keyword Planner, you can then use Keyword Forecasts to drill down into more detail to help you select the right keywords from the initial suggestions.
-As shown below, this tool displays the number of clicks each keyword is likely to receive for the recommended budget, as well as the average cost per click.
+Still, within Google’s Keyword Planner, you can then use Keyword Forecasts to drill down into more detail to help you select the right keywords from the initial suggestions.
+As shown below, this tool displays the number of clicks each keyword will likely receive for the recommended budget and the average cost per click.

 Why budgeting too low for Google Ads is a problem

 1. A low budget will restrict the volume of traffic you need

 You need a sufficient amount of traffic to understand which keywords and budget are most effective.
 If you don’t budget enough, you won’t get the traffic you need to analyse.